Focusing on code (HTML, CSS, PHP, and JS) and content structure on cpl.org

 - Ensuring patrons have access to content through means that are accessible to them.

-“are passionate about providing library service to our
+- “are passionate about providing library service to our community.”

 - Do not use color as the only indication of a text’s importance or significance.

-- For deciding which colors to use, review the CPL Identity and Brand Standards Manual.
+- For deciding which colors to use, review our Graphic Design Brand Guidelines(page 24).

 Content and Links:

-– Ideally, use the proper elements.
-Mozilla’s MDN has a great comprehensive review of different elements.
+- Use the proper HTML elements.
+Mozilla’s MDN on elements has a comprehensive review.

-- Use the headers tag to to structure your content.
+- Use the heading element to structure your content.

 - Do not use

 <b>to signify a new section in your text.
 Use a new heading tag to designate a new section.